jarreed0/ArchGE/README.md

 `/usr/bin/ld: cannot find -lGL collect2: error: ld returned 1 exit status`

+This error usually occurs when you have a video card and its drivers installed but are missing the 32 bit drivers for it.
+I would recommend installing the 32 bit drivers so that manage can find the Libgl library.
+If you don't want to install 32 bit drivers, for whatever reason, follow the steps below.

-You need to find out which libGL library you have so first....
+First, You need to find out which libGL library you have so first....

 `do ls /usr/lib/`